Azure/azure-powershell/src/SecurityInsights/docs/Get-AzSentinelIncidentEntity.md

 # Get-AzSentinelIncidentEntity

 ## SYNOPSIS
-Gets all incident related entities.
+Gets all entities for an incident.

 ## SYNTAX